Unlike many other South American countries, bargaining is generally not the norm in Argentina.

 Society for Accessible Travel & Hospitality (www.sath.org)

 There are many opportunities for volunteering in Argentina, anywhere from food banks to villas miserias (shantytowns) to organic farms.
-Some ask just for your time (or a modest fee) while others charge hundreds of dollars (with likely a low percentage of money going directly to those in need).
+Some ask just for your time (or a modest fee) while others charge hundreds of dollars (with not necessarily a high percentage of money going directly to those in need).
 Before choosing an organization, it’s good to talk to other volunteers about their experiences.

 Aldea Luna (www.aldealuna.com.ar) Work on a farm in a nature reserve.